The Influence Of Friends In Adolescence: Mental Health And More

 Understanding how friendship can influence your teenager

-Parenting adolescents can be easier when you understand the reasons for their behavior, including when their friends influence them.
+Parenting adolescents can become somewhat easier when you understand the reasons for their behavior, particularly when their friends influence them.
 While you may want to believe your child couldn’t be the one to instigate trouble, it might be important to keep in mind that their mistakes may not always be the result of peer pressure.
-Sometimes, teenagers simply make bad choices.
+Sometimes, teenagers simply make bad choices, regardless of their friendship networks.

 Participating in risky behaviors due to influences of friends

 Your child may emulate risky behaviors they’re exposed to through their teenage friendships.
-This could include smoking cigarettes, drinking alcohol, experimenting with recreational drugs, or engaging in sexual activity, for example.
+These could include smoking cigarettes, drinking alcohol, experimenting with recreational drugs, or engaging in sexual activity, for example.

 Influencing them toward good or bad grades at school